hauserrg/ParallelExecutionOfSqlCode/README.md

 Additional parameters were added to support this type of query.
 Specifically,
 - Table name: The name of the final table including the schema.
   - The database will add a suffix to this name to create the intermediate tables, so name collisons is a potential issue.
   - This table may or may not be initialized prior to the query.
 The code will check, and create the table if needed.
+If the table already exists, it will be truncated.
 - Parameters: Each query is permitted to have a set of strings.
 For example, the query could have three intermediate tables each with two parameters.
+- Query: The first parameterized variable in the query ({0}) should be written as "into {0}".
+The program will add a suffix to the table name and use this statement to build the intermediate table.
+Other parameters will continue with "{1}", etc.

 ## Built With